 Total compensation is the totality of all payments and benefits given to an employee by an employer.
-Total compensation consists of base salary, bonus pay, employee benefits, perks, commissions, and tips.
+Total compensation consists of base salary, bonus pay, employee benefits, perks, commissions, lifestyle spending accounts, and tips.

 Base salary is the amount of money an employee is paid by an employer for performing their job-related responsibilities.
 An employee’s base salary does not include any additional compensation like benefits, bonuses, or commissions.
 Salary is calculated yearly and typically increases over time as an employee climbs higher in a company, taking on more roles and responsibilities along the way.